 12. He fought crime with Michael Jordan and Bo Jackson … in a Saturday morning cartoon.

-In 1991, NBC broadcast a Saturday morning cartoon called Pro Stars featuring Gretzky, basketball great Michael Jordan, and baseball player Bo Jackson as a superhero team of athletes who helped kids fight crime.
+In 1991, NBC broadcast a Saturday morning cartoon called featuring Gretzky, basketball great Michael Jordan, and baseball player Bo Jackson as a superhero team of athletes who helped kids fight crime.
 Gretzky himself appeared alongside Jordan and Jackson in pre-recorded live-action introductions for each episode.

 13. He was a Captain or Alternate Captain all his life, until he played for the New York Rangers.